 You may also have diet and/or medication restrictions the week prior to the exam.
 Please refer to your physician for detailed instructions.

 Plan to take the day off from work for the exam.

 Plan to have someone you know drive you home.
 Since the procedure is usually performed with intravenous sedation, you will be instructed to not drive a car or return to work until the next day.

 Contact the physician and inform him or her of any special needs, medical conditions, latex allergy or current medications you are taking.

-The GI Lab staff will attempt to contact you the evening before your procedure to answer any questions you may have.
+The GI Lab staff will attempt to contact you the evening before your procedure to answer any questions you may have about the EGD procedure.

-What to Expect Once You Arrive for EGD
+What to Expect Once You Arrive for the EGD Test

 - You may be expected to arrive 30 minutes prior to your scheduled exam time.

 - You may have an intravenous line placed, since the procedure is usually performed with intravenous sedation.

 - You will be asked if there is a responsible person to drive you home after the exam.